I've been watching the Jamie Oliver series on CH4, the money saving one, and I've spotted something that has got me wondering.

 It actually made 2 litres of puree, that's 5 double portions of base for soup, pasta sauce, pizza topping, casserole or whatever.
 And there are loads still to come.

 However my freezer is full again, mainly Blackberries, and with the Raspberries starting to ripen, I need room.
-I don't want a bigger freezer, as I wold just fill it with stuff, just a bit of room.
+I don't want a bigger freezer, as I would just fill it with stuff, just a bit of room in this one.

 After work on Tuesday, a very nice day on the river,

 we had sausages baked in onion and mushrooms, served with roasted tomato and some couscous.